 Judge Schneider is certified by the American Arbitration Association to serve on the Commercial Arbitration Panel.
 He also serves as a private arbitrator in a variety of matters, including:

-Judge Schneider’s experience on the Bench has enabled him to be appointed as a Special Discovery Master both in federal and state courts.
+Judge Schneider’s experience on the Bench has enabled him to be appointed as a Special Master and Special Discovery Master both in federal and state courts.
 His assignments have included:

 Judge Schneider has been asked to serve as an expert in a variety of cases, including: